cran/pracma/README.md

 ## Goals

-It serves two main goals:
+It serves three main goals:

 * Collecting R scripts that can be demonstrated in courses on Numerical Analysis or Scientific Computing using R/S as the chosen